 Let's provide some context

 As a consumer, deciding on what product to buy in the supermarket isn’t easy.
-You have your favourite brands, obviously, but what about sustainability.?
+You have your favourite brands, obviously, but what about sustainability?
 Do you take this aspect into account here as welll?
 When provided with the choice between two products, and one claims to be sustainable, nowadays more and more consumers opt for the sustainable product.
 But can you really trust these so-called green claims?

 What is the Green Claim Directive?

 The Green Claims Directive (GCD) is a regulation proposed by the EU and it's aim is to establish clear and consistent rules for environmental claims made by companies.
 The directive covers a range of topics such as carbon footprint, recyclability, and biodegradability.
-It is expected that companies will have to start be compliant from the end of 2024 on.

-The GCD requires companies to provide:
+In order to reach these goals, the GCD requires companies to provide:

-• Scientific evidence to support their claims
+- Scientific evidence to support their claims

-• Ensure that the claims are accurate, verifiable, and not misleading
+- Ensure that the claims are accurate, verifiable, and not misleading

-• Green labels should be based on established certification schemes
+- Green labels should be based on established certification schemes

 The Green Claims Directive would also establish a standardized system of labelling that would allow consumers to easily understand the environmental impact of a product or service.
 The labelling system would be based on a set of criteria developed by the EU, and companies would need to meet these criteria to be eligible for the label.